Logo

 LoftOS offers tiered plans to fit different community sizes and needs:

-- Professional: $829/month including all features and success services for active communities
+• Professional: $849/month including all features and success services for active communities

-- Enterprise: $1,949/month for expanded support for larger communities and high user volume
+• Enterprise: pricing on request for expanded support for larger communities and high user volumes

 Each plan scales with feature complexity and support level—larger organizations often select Professional or Enterprise to access deeper analytics and customization.